Slice of Heaven: Alternate versions

-Awards

-"Slice of Heaven" was awarded Best Song at the 1986 New Zealand Music Awards.
+An alternate version of the song featured in the closing credits of the Footrot Flats movie, featuring less emphasis on the Herbs vocals and more focus on the percussion and bass of the song.
+In 2021, Dobbyn released a version in the Māori language titled "Hine Ruhi".
+In 2023, Australian-New Zealand band Coterie performed a cover of the song during their 2023 Australasian tour.
+After a strong response from fans, Coterie contacted Dobbyn to collaborate on recording a new version of the song, which was released as a single in September 2023.
+This version reached number four on the New Zealand artists singles chart.

 Legacy

-"Slice of Heaven" featured in Nature's Best—New Zealand's Top 30 Songs of All Time, coming in at No. 7.
-It was voted No. 1 in 2009 by C4 viewers as New Zealand's favourite song, and is often considered an unofficial national anthem of New Zealand, especially after its usage in New Zealand tourism ads in the 1980s and 1990s.
+"Slice of Heaven" was included in Nature's Best—New Zealand's Top 30 Songs of All Time, coming in at No. 7.
+It was voted No. 1 in 2009 by C4 viewers as New Zealand's favourite song and is often considered an unofficial national anthem of New Zealand, especially after its usage in New Zealand tourism ads in the 1980s and 1990s.
 It has also become synonymous with the Footrot Flats film.